smbutterfield/ibmt17-18/_04-intro-rhythm/b3-tx-compoundmeter.md

 ## Duple, Triple, and Quadruple:

 The terms duple, triple, and quadruple refer to the number of beats in the measure.
-What is compound meter?

-Compound meter is any time signature divisible by 3.
-This includes meters like 3/8, 6/8, 9/8, and 12/8.
-This excludes any meter in 5 or 7, no matter the division of the beat.

-measures: the separation of beats from one another based on the time signature

-beat: pulse
- - there are strong and weak beats like there are strong and weak pulses

-Regular Meters vs. Irregular Meters:

- - regular meters: every beat has the same division
-  - ex: 4/4.
-Each quarter note can be broken up into 2 eighth notes.
- - irregular meters: beats within the measure that have different divisions of the beat
-  - ex: 5/8.
-In a 2+3 5/8, the first beat is divided into 2 eighth notes, and the second beat is divided into 3 eighth notes.

-Time Signature:
-- top number: number of beats in the measure
-- bottom number: the note value held by the beat

-Characteristics of compound meter:
-- all beats are divisible by 3

-Top and bottom numbers in a compound key signature:
-- top number: how many divisions are in the meter
-- bottom number: the rhythmic value of the division

-Duple, Triple, and Quadruple:

-In using the terms duple, triple, and quadruple, it refers to the number of strong beats.
+In compound time:
-- duple has 2 strong beats with 3 eighth notes per beat
+- duple has 2 strong beats with 3 eighth notes per beat.
     - ex: 6/8
-- triple has 3 strong beats with 3 eighth notes per beat
+- triple has 3 strong beats with 3 eighth notes per beat.
     - ex: 9/8
-- quadruple has 4 strong beats with 3 eighth notes per beat
+- quadruple has 4 strong beats with 3 eighth notes per beat.
     - ex: 12/8

+Within a given meter classification, there are many different time signatures.
+For example, in compound duple, there is 6/8, 6/16, 6/4, and many others.

  ## Differentiating between compound and simple meters

- The simplest method to differentiating
+ The simplest method to differentiating is to memorize the standard groupings of all meters.
+That being said it is fairly easy to remember that if the top number of the time signature is a multiple of three, then that is a compound meter, assuming that the tempo does not become too slow or too fast.

 ## "Theoretically ideal" beaming in compound time

 Like simple time, theoretically ideal beaming in compound time does not obscure beats.
-For whatever reason, compound time is written this way in common practice with only one notable exception.
-Occasionally a compound meter will create hemiola -- a sense of two against three -- by having three consecutive quarter notes.
-This figure will cover exactly two beats in compound time, and if written using quarter notes rather than tying two eighth notes together, this will obscure the second beat.
+Unlike simple time, compound time is written this way in common practice with few exceptions and only one that is notable.
+Occasionally a compound meter will create hemiola -- a feel of two against three -- by having three consecutive groups of two divisions over two compound beats.
+The most common notation of this occurs in 6/8 when three quarter notes are placed in a row.
+If written using quarter notes rather than tying two eighth notes together, this will obscure the second beat.
 The tune "America" from *West Side Story* highlights this rhythm as its primary melodic motif.

-Common compound meters:
-- 6/8
-- 9/8
-- 12/8
-- 3/8

-Beat counting in compound time:
+## Beat counting
-- 1 la li (# la li)

-The key to meter is your perception when listening to it.
-Depending on the tempo, 3/4 is a time signature that can be classified as a simple triple, or a compound single.
-When the beat is in 3, it divides in two.
-When the beat came to the measure level, it makes the beat a 1 with a division of 3, instead of a 3 that can be divided by 2.
+As with simple meters, there are various systems for counting beats and their divisions.
+One of the most common systems condenses the method for counting beats in simple time to 1-&-a.
+The other most common counting method uses 1-la-li.
+For this course, we will use the -la-li method to help differentiate the counting from a simple meter.

+The problem with both of these systems is that there is not a unique syllable for each subdivsion.
+Generally speaking, students are asked to insert "ta" between each of the division syllables creating 1-ta-la-ta-li-ta.
+This is adequate for practice aloud, but it is poor for specificity because there are three 'ta' syllables in each beat.
+For our class, we are going to try using:
+1-to-la-ta-li-ti

+## Meters that have a '3' as the top number of the time signature

+After listening to the two examples in 3/4, the class easily identified that the two examples were identical except for the tempo.
+In the slower example, every person in the class heard it in a simple triple meter with the quarter note as the beat.
+For the faster example, all but one student changed to hear it as a fast compound single meter with the dotted half note as the beat.
+Meters such as 3/8, 3/4, and 3/2 are all dependent on tempo as to whether they are a compound or simple meter.
+While a good rule of thumb is to consider these meters as simple until you have listened to the piece at tempo, 3/8 meters are commonly fast and conducted in one.
+Make sure to look at the tempo if determining a meter's classification when only looking at the score.

 # Further reading